Information on how UK firms should approach servicing customers based in the EEA, now that the transition period has ended.

 Processing payments with missing information

-In addition, and in line with Article 8 of the FTR, we expect all PSPs to have effective risk based procedures that apply where the transfer of payments lacks the information needed on the payer or the payee.
-After the end of the TTP period, if your firm is acting as a recipient PSP, you can credit a payment with missing information or make the funds available to the payee, on a risk-sensitive basis.
+In line with Article 8 of the FTR, we expect all PSPs to have effective risk-based procedures that apply where the transfer of payments lacks the information needed on the payer or the payee.
+If your firm is acting as a recipient PSP, you can credit a payment with missing information or make the funds available to the payee, on a risk-sensitive basis.

-If your firm uses the SEPA payment schemes, you should have taken account of the European Payments Council’s Brexit reminder on 3 November 2020, which provided more information about getting ready for the end of the transition period.
+If your firm uses the SEPA payment schemes, you should have taken account of the European Payments Council’s Brexit Reminder on 21 December 2021, which provided more information about getting ready for the end of the transition period.
 We are not responsible for compliance with SEPA scheme rules and can't comment on their operation or impact.

 As set out in our guidance in July 2020, if you’re a UK payment or e-money firm, you should carry out periodic due diligence reviews on your safeguarding banks, including whenever a firm might reasonably conclude that anything affecting the appointment decision has materially changed.